NEXT EPISODE LIVE AUGUST 16, 2022 @ 1:00PM ET | 10:00AM PT

 The answer: VSM, agile, or for that matter DevOps are not mutually exclusive.
 Principles of agile are baked into VSM, and VSM in many ways represents an extension of the short cycle/fast feedback approach championed in DevOps.
 Many organizations struggle to apply agile across silos, and others may struggle to determine ways to align agile workflows towards outcome-focused company goals.
 VSM does both — It enables agile at scale and at speed while focusing on the priorities that matter most.
 So, by adopting VSM, you are continuing along your agile digital transformation but with a broader look at all existing activities organization-wide, not just those directly involved with digital product creation/curation.

-In this month’s microwebinar, we are joining you exclusively from the venue of Agile 2022 in Nashville, TN!
+In this month’s microwebinar, we join you exclusively from the venue of Agile 2022 in Nashville, TN!
 David Rubinstein, SD Times editor-in-chief, Lance Knight, ConnectALL’s President & COO, and Andrew Fuqua, SVP of Product will discuss some of the key highlights they’ve seen from the conference and how those Agile concepts relate back to value stream management.
 Their insight will address how VSM supercharges agile and channels your software delivery towards a greater purpose.

 When you zoom in on a value stream, you’ll discover what goes into creating a specific valuable element of a software.
 By streamlining or optimizing a value stream, you can develop recurring principles that can be used repeatedly for value creation.
 And this is where automating your value stream comes in.
 In this session, we will show you how automating your value stream improves the performance of your value stream.
 Automation would involve introducing feedback loops for the smallest action taken.
 You can bring in consistency by following certain principles repeatedly, making some activities predictable.
 You can execute many of these tasks at scale and converge the results into something digestible for the next step.